 Bear Creek Community Land Trust welcomes scheduled visitors and potential new members who are aligned with our values.
 Currently there are plots of land available for lease and also some existing leaseholds with infrastructure for lease.
 Coming for a visit is a great first step in figuring out whether you might like to pursue becoming a member in our community, or simply get a chance to experience what life in a developing intentional community is like!

 Because we have limited resources, we will give precedence to visitors who are genuinely interested in joining a community like ours, rather than those who are just passing through.
-We suggest a stay of at least five days in order for us to really get to know one other.
+With COVID restricting us to outside social gathering, we suggest an initial visit of two to three days, with potential longer visits after that.

 During a visit, you can expect to participate in the daily activities of your hosts.
 These will most likely include physical work outside, gardening, building, working with animals, or other homestead tasks, so please take into consideration what month you schedule a visit in and whether heat is an issue for you.
 Meals will be shared together, and there will likely be time to get a tour of the whole community and other leaseholds while you are here.
 Depending on your host, internet and phone access may be limited, and potentially vehicle access as well.

 We value affordability and wish for everyone who wants to visit to be able to manage it.
 We also recognize that it does cost us to host visitors in regards to both the basic expense of food and facilities as well as the non-monetary outlay of time and energy spent on orientation and integration of new people into this lifestyle.
 A suggested donation of $5/day is recommended to your host site, though we appreciate any and all monetary donations; they help make it possible for us to host visitors who aren’t able to contribute as much financially, and no one will be turned away for lack of funds.